josteist/Compadre/README.md

 ![figdriv1](https://github.com/josteist/Compadre/blob/master/extra/drivers1.png)
 ![figdriv2](https://github.com/josteist/Compadre/blob/master/extra/drivers2.png)

-Here it seems like diversity has a negative impact on speciation rate, d13C a positive one.
-And perhaps a positive impact of d180_cor on extinctions rate, but most likely not significant (or rather the credibility interval includes 0).
-Also note that the effective sample size for d13C is rather low, so here I would re-run with more iterations.
+Here it seems like diversity has a negative impact on speciation rate, `d13C` a positive one.
+And perhaps a positive impact of `d180_cor` on extinctions rate, but most likely not significant (or rather the credibility interval includes 0).
+Also note that the effective sample size for `d13C` is rather low, so here I would re-run with more iterations.

+#### Inspecting the MCMC-chain

-You can also plot the chains to inspect.
+You can also plot the chains to check for convergence.
+Large models might require relatively long runs, particularly with many drivers.
 ```
 dim(fc$Chain)
 # 100000 samples of 95 parameters